tlswg/tls-mldsa/draft-ietf-tls-mldsa.md

 {{Section 4.4.3 of RFC8446}}, and the corresponding end-entity certificate MUST use the corresponding AlgorithmIdentifier from {{schemes}}.

+If the signature or public key is of the wrong length, the client MUST treat this a verification failure, and thus terminate the handshake with `decrypt_error` alert.

 The context parameter defined in {{FIPS204}} Algorithm 2 and 3 MUST be the empty string.